EESSI/docs/docs/getting_access/native_installation.md

     This is good enough for an individual client, or for testing purposes, but for a production-quality setup you should also set up a Squid proxy cache.

-    For large-scale systems, like an HPC cluster, you should also consider [setting up your own CernVM-FS Stratum-1 mirror server](filesystem_layer/stratum1.md).
+    For large-scale systems, like an HPC cluster, you should also consider [setting up your own CernVM-FS Stratum 1 mirror server](filesystem_layer/stratum1.md).

     For more details on this, please refer to the [*Stratum 1 and proxies section* of the CernVM-FS tutorial](https://cvmfs-contrib.github.io/cvmfs-tutorial-2021/03_stratum1_proxies/).